 Among the world’s greatest parks, Stanley Park offers visitors a chance to do everything from biking the Seawall to ogling the beluga whales at the Vancouver Aquarium.

 During summer, you can experience authentic native culture, performances and art at the Klahowya Village.

 In December, you can trundle through the forest on the miniature train, enjoying myriad twinkling holiday lights at Stanley Park’s annual Bright Nights.

-Main entrance at West Georgia Street and Stanley Park Drive; +1 604 873 7000; daily, 24 hours (hours vary for individual attractions); free park entry (costs vary for individual attractions); Stanley Park official site
+Stanley Park, West Georgia St, Vancouver, British Columbia V6G 2V5 Canada; +1 604 873 7000; daily, 24 hours (hours vary for individual attractions); free park entry (costs vary for individual attractions)

 UBC’s Museum of Anthropology